 .

 Doors open at 6.30pm; please do NOT arrive earlier (as the Committee needs time to set up).
-If you arrive early, there are countless wine bars/coffee shops in the area.
+If you arrive early, there are many wine bars / coffee shops in Marylebone.
 The tasting ends at 8.30pm

 Dress code: Jacket and tie for men; please advise your guests.

-For admission, please either print off the numbered ticket or have it available on a mobile telephone.
+For admission, please first check availability (info below), not to the Membership Secretary.
+Once confirmed and paid, either print off the numbered ticket or have it available on a mobile telephone.

 Time: 6:30